RemDec/IoTMonitor/README.md

 * Global logging facilities and information aggregation from tools outputs

 This project is IoT devices oriented since these connected objects are perfect attack vectors to get control over a poorly monitored home network.
-However, all devices in such network will be considered and analyzed by the application (PCs, router, ...).
+However, all devices in such network will be considered and analyzed by the application (PCs, router, smartphones, servers, ...).

+### Requirements
+Ideally this application should run in a standalone device connected in the network to monitor.

+#### Needed
+* Linux distribution with Python 3.7 available
+* Network interface and IP address in the target network
+* Underlying tools installed : *nmap*, *Snort*, *metasploit* and so on (detailed in modules requirements)

+#### Optional
+* Second wireless network interface monitor mode enabled for sniffing
+* Configurable router for trafic duplication towards device where the app is running